You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Data protection is all about keeping people’s personal data safe.
 It should also be clear to people what data we are holding about them, and why.

-This introductory section and further guidance will explain how to ensure your Cochrane Group complies with data protection regulations.
+This guidance will explain how Cochrane manages its own responsibilities and how to ensure your Cochrane Group complies with data protection regulations.

 (2) Best practice guidelines for Cochrane Groups